This week we will work in a Virtual Lab related to Gel Electrophoresis.

 Once the gel is in the box, each of the DNA samples we want to examine (for instance, each PCR reaction or each restriction-digested plasmid) is carefully transferred into one of the wells.
 One well is reserved for a DNA ladder, a standard reference that contains DNA fragments of known lengths.
 Commercial DNA ladders come in different size ranges, so we would want to pick one with good "coverage" of the size range of our expected fragments.

 Next, the power to the gel box is turned on, and current begins to flow through the gel.
 The DNA molecules have a negative charge because of the phosphate groups in their sugar-phosphate backbone, so they start moving through the matrix of the gel towards the positive pole.
-When the power is turned on and current is passing through the gel, the gel is said to be running
+When the power is turned on and current is passing through the gel, the gel is said to be running.

 As the gel runs, shorter pieces of DNA will travel through the pores of the gel matrix faster than longer ones.
 After the gel has run for awhile, the shortest pieces of DNA will be close to the positive end of the gel, while the longest pieces of DNA will remain near the wells.
 Very short pieces of DNA may have run right off the end of the gel if we left it on for too long (something I've most definitely been guilty of!).